 The show itself was a major hit with everyone in our party!
 I’d call it a hootin’-hollerin’ success!

-Of course you don’t come to the Hoop Dee Doo Revue expecting a world-class meal like you can get from a place like California Grill or Jiko, but if you’re looking for some good ole fashion comfort food like Pork Ribs and Fried Chicken, and all-you-can-eat of it, then this is your place!
+Let’s be clear, you don’t come to the Hoop-Dee-Doo Revue expecting a world-class meal as you can get from a place like California Grill or Jiko, but if you’re looking for some good ole fashion comfort food like Pork Ribs and Fried Chicken, and all-you-can-eat of it, then this is your place!

 I love the metal plats and silverware:

 As well as the beautiful red and white checked napkins!

 It wasn’t very good.
 Too watered down and didn’t have very much taste.
 The Wine was a little better but not much.
 I think you’re better off going with a beer honestly as you know exactly what you are going to get.